 This is a minor twist with this rule (and you need to check this with your CA).
 The surrender value will be added to your income and taxed at a marginal rate only if you took the tax benefit under Section 80CCC of the Income Tax Act.
 So, no relief if you took the tax benefit under Section 80CCC.
 The entire surrender proceed is taxable.

 If you invested but didn’t take the tax benefit under Section 80CCC for any of the years(and subsequently surrendered), you may get some relief.
 You can deduct the premiums paid from the surrender proceeds to arrive at the taxable portion.

 Every pension product, as pointed out earlier, will have Accumulation and Distribution phases.

-However, if you have enough investment discipline, you can do without a full fledged pension plan from an insurance company i.e. you can accumulate corpus on your own by investing in different mutual funds, PPF, EPF, fixed deposits etc. At the time of retirement, you can simply purchase an annuity plan from an insurance company that offers you the highest annuity rate.
+However, if you have enough investment discipline, you can do without a full-fledged pension plan from an insurance company i.e. you can accumulate corpus on your own by investing in different mutual funds, PPF, EPF, fixed deposits, etc. At the time of retirement (or a few years after retirement), you can simply purchase an annuity plan from an insurance company that offers you the highest annuity rate.

 Pension plans from insurance companies come with many restrictions on withdrawal, exit and purchase of annuity but that’s what you expect a pension plan to do.
 You can avoid all such restrictions by creating pension corpus on your own by investing in mutual funds, PPF, EPF, bonds, FD etc, effectively bypassing the accumulation stage of pension plans.
 Subsequently, you can purchase an annuity plan based on your requirements.